 Phase 2: Classroom Activities

 Time Needed: Approximately 5-7 hours

-In this phase, I participated in peer review and had the opportunity to pair with a mentor or get feedback from course TAs.
-I had a mentor and it was amazing!
+In this phase, I participated in peer review and could pair with a mentor or get feedback from course TAs.
+I had a mentor, and it was amazing!
 This phase also had a webinar, which I couldn’t attend because of time zones.

 Using what we learned in Phase 1, I designed and implemented two classroom activities in Phase 2.
-We had to teach our students about our interconnected world.
-One lesson was connected to a National Geographic resource, and another connected to a list of themes.
+First, we had to teach our students about our interconnected world.
+Then, one lesson was connected to a National Geographic resource, and another was connected to a list of themes.
 After that, we also had to submit a reflection form for each activity.

 Phase 3: Capstone Project

 Time Needed: Approximately 8-10 hours

 In the final certification phase, we contributed to two discussions and submitted a capstone project and a community assignment.
 We needed to present how our chosen activities reflect the attitudes, skills, and knowledge of the NG Learning Framework.
 We also needed to explain how they fit in with our personal identity, values, or philosophy as an educator.
 The capstone submission was a multimedia reflection form.
 This multimedia reflection form included 2-6 photos of student work, a 2-6 minute video describing the impact, and a written reflection.